Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Randomly Generating a Magic Item

-Subtract 1 from the level of the encounter and multiply by 4.
-Then add that to a d20 roll.
+Roll 1d20 and add 4 for every level of the encounter above 1st.

 If the result exceeds 20, subtract 20 and increase the bonus by 1.
 For example, if you roll 21 on the weapon table, it's a +2 weapon.
 If you roll 75, it's a +4 flame tongue weapon.
+Items cannot exceed a +6 enchantment bonus, even if the result exceeds 120.

 ##### Table – Random Enchanted Magic Items